apache/phoenix-site/site/source/src/site/markdown/phoenix_spark.md

 #### Spark setup

-1. Ensure that all requisite Phoenix / HBase platform dependencies are available on the classpath for the Spark executors and drivers
+1. To ensure that all requisite Phoenix / HBase platform dependencies are available on the classpath for the Spark executors and drivers, set both '_spark.executor.extraClassPath_' and '_spark.driver.extraClassPath_' in spark-defaults.conf to include the 'phoenix-_`<version>`_-client-**spark**.jar' Note that for Phoenix versions `<` 4.7.0, you must use the 'phoenix-_`<version>`_-client.jar'
-2. One method is to add the phoenix-4.4.0-client.jar to 'SPARK_CLASSPATH' in spark-env.sh,
+2. Add the following dependency to your build:
-or setting both 'spark.executor.extraClassPath' and 'spark.driver.extraClassPath' in spark-defaults.conf
-3. To help your IDE, you may want to add the following 'provided' dependency:

 ```
 <dependency>